pinkcubeecommerce/pdo-to-json/README.md

-# pg-to-json
+# pdo-to-json
-Format PostgreSQL result into json output for the web
+Format PDO query result into json output for the web

 # Setup
 1. Always specify the connection first